 Their debut LP, A World Of Our Own, was released about this time and bounced immediately into the album charts where it stayed for nine months.

 The Carnival Is Over was the next Seekers’ hit, also reaching #1 on the British charts, giving the group a hat-trick.
-It was also the third song especially written for The Seekers by Tom Springfield (formerly of The Springfields).
+It was also the third song specially written for The Seekers by Tom Springfield (formerly of The Springfields).

 Their next single was Paul Simon‘s Someday One Day, which reached #11 in the UK, closely followed by Morningtown Ride which took them to #2.